Breakdown of Topological Inheritance and Twist-Induced Quantum Geometry Reconfiguration in Moir\'e Flat Bands

+\paragraph{Experimental Realization---} The tb-LCK physics unveiled in this study finds a promising experimental platform in the vanadium-based kagome metals AV$_3$Sb$_5$ (A = K, Rb, Cs), where the underlying kagome lattices are coupled via interlayer van der Waals interaction.
+These materials exhibit a $2 \times 2$ CDW order below $T_c\sim100$K \cite{PhysRevX.11.031026, PhysRevMaterials.5.034801, PhysRevLett.125.247002, Yin_2021, Luo2022, Jiang2021, Chen2021}, accompanied by spontaneous TRS breaking \cite{Mielke2022, yu2021hiddenflux, PhysRevB.106.205109, Graham2024, PhysRevLett.131.016901} and a large anomalous Hall conductivity \cite{doi:10.1126/sciadv.abb6003, PhysRevB.104.L041103, Xu_2025}.
+Recent advances in exfoliation techniques have isolated AV$_3$Sb$_5$ down to a few layers \cite{pub.1165232679}, placing the fabrication of twisted bilayer devices within experimental reach.
+Theoretical studies also confirm that the requisite LC order is stabilized by realistic interactions in their monolayer \cite{PhysRevB.107.045127, Kim2023, IM202326}, so that twisted vanadium-based kagome metals would provide a promising platform for engineering emergent topology and quantum geometry.

-Beyond material-specific considerations, Floquet engineering provides a direct route to realize the effective reduction of the interlayer tunneling.
-Periodic driving using a waveguide can renormalize $t_z$, allowing access to the small-$t_z$ regime without changing the underlying material platform \cite{PhysRevB.101.241408, PhysRevB.103.014310, PhysRevB.104.195429, PhysRevResearch.2.033494, RODRIGUEZVEGA2021168434}.
-This enables a paradigm crossover from non-inherited to monolayer-inherited quantum geometry in the moiré bands as discussed in the previous sections.
+Periodic laser driving using a rectangular waveguide can effectively reduce $t_z$ \cite{PhysRevB.101.241408, PhysRevB.103.014310, PhysRevB.104.195429, PhysRevResearch.2.033494, RODRIGUEZVEGA2021168434}, allowing access to the small-$t_z$ regime without changing the underlying material platform, providing a direct pathway for observing the crossover from non-inherited to monolayer-inherited quantum geometry in the moiré flat bands.

+\paragraph{Discussion---}Using a TB framework free from the limitations of low-energy continuum models, we have demonstrated that quantum geometric inheritance cannot be taken for granted in moiré systems.
+In tb-LCK, the interplay between the LC phase and interlayer tunneling provides an independent handle for suppressing, reorganizing, or entirely erasing inherited quantum geometry.
+These findings carry fundamental implications for moiré quantum matter.
+Unlike standard tb-TMDs or TBG, where weak coupling allows valley properties to cleanly dictate moiré topology, tb-LCK realizes a new regime where interlayer hybridization itself acts as the primary topological tuning parameter.
+Our study establishes a universal mechanism that transcends kagome systems, pointing to entirely new classes of moiré phenomena that lie beyond the reach of the topological inheritance paradigm.

+\paragraph*{Acknowledgement---} The work was supported by the National Science Foundation through the Expand-QISE award NSF-OMA-2329067 and benefited from the resources of Northeastern University’s Advanced Scientific Computation Center, the Discovery Cluster, the Massachusetts Technology Collaborative award MTC-22032, and the Quantum Materials and Sensing Institute (QMSI).

 \paragraph*{Data availability---}The data that support the findings of this article are not publicly available upon publication because it is not technically feasible and/or the cost of preparing, depositing, and hosting the data would be prohibitive within the terms of this research project.
 The data are available from the authors upon reasonable request.